IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 Example|Description
 ---|---
 [Handling the itemRendered Event Upon Initialization in jQuery](#example-jquery)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event upon initialization in jQuery.
-[Handling the itemRendered Event Upon Initialization in ASP.NET MVC](#example-asp-net)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event upon initialization using the ASP.NET MVC wrapper.
+[Handling the itemRendered Event Upon Initialization in ASP.NET MVC](#example-asp-net)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event upon initialization using the %%ProductNameMVC%%.
 [Handling the itemRendered Event at Run-Time in jQuery](#example-run-time-jquery)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event at run-time in jQuery.
-[Handling the itemRendered Event at Run-Time in ASP.NET MVC](#example-run-time-mvc)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:itemRendered) event at run-time using the ASP.NET MVC wrapper.
+[Handling the itemRendered Event at Run-Time in ASP.NET MVC](#example-run-time-mvc)|This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:itemRendered) event at run-time using the %%ProductNameMVC%%.

 ##<a id="example-jquery"></a>Code Example: Handling the itemRendered Event Upon Initialization in jQuery